web3-protocol/evm-browser/README.md

 Will call the tokenHTML method of the terraform contract on mainnet, ask for tokenId 4197 and display its HTML.

+## Wallet support

+evm-browser also ships with [Frame.sh](https://frame.sh/) wallet and local node wallet support, which allows us to have a full read+write experience!

+This is thanks to [ethereum-provider](https://github.com/floating/ethereum-provider), which is exposed on ``window.ethereum``

 ## Install

 `yarn install`